karthikeyanmuthurangam/extensive-vision-ai-program/Session4/README.md

 ![alt text](https://github.com/karthikeyanmuthurangam/extensive-vision-ai-program/blob/master/Session4/experiments/experiment%2334/accuracy-loss-plot.png "Accuracy & Loss Plot")

 #### Concepts Used
-1. Batch Size
-2. No. of epochs
+1. No. of epochs

 #### Observations

+##### No. of epochs
+- Increasing epochs from 10 to 30 has shown improvement in the training as well as validation accuracy.